dianarcodes/CoinChange/README.md

  ~ 6 - 10 = -4 X <br />
  ~ 6 - 5 = 1 <br />
     -> 1 - 1 = 0 <br />

+Having to chose each coin only once can be pretty frustrating!
+That's why my solution includes an UnlimitedCoinChange function where each coin can be used for an unlimited number of times.
+With that function, creating 32 could be done by including 25 cents and using 1 cent twice.
+The solution would be {25, 5, 1, 1} in order to create the amount of 32 coins!

 ### Areas for Improvement
+One way to improve this project is by including a dyanmmic programming approach.
+As opposed to our greedy algorithm, this can be done either through memoization or tabulation.
+The problem could be broken down into smaller subproblems and their solutions stored in a table to avoid redundant calculations.